Indore: DAVV issues admit cards for DET

 Maximum vacancies, to be precise 327, are in management subject followed by commerce subject in which vacancies figure is 234.

-DET-2022 is going to be the biggest PhD entrance exam in terms of number of seats.
+DET-2022 is going to be the biggest PhD entrance exam in terms of the number of seats.

-Exams would be held in a single shift on UTD campus on April 19.
+Exam would be held in a single shift on the UTD campus on April 19.

-Last DET was held in December 2019.
-Since, the university failed to hold entrance exams for PhD programmes.
+The last DET was held in December 2019.
+Since then the university failed to hold an entrance exam for PhD programmes.

-Two months ago, the university finally announced plans to hold DET on March 26, however, the exam date was later extended to April 19.
+Two months ago, the university finally announced plans to hold DET on March 26.
+However, the exam date was extended to April 19 later.

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)